ydaniels/HD-Merchant-wallet/README.md

 What is HD Merchant Wallet ?
 ===============
 It is a simple lightweight tool for receiving cryptocurrency payment, generating hd cryptocurrency wallet addresses and verifying payment made to an address.
-You can receive cryptocurrency payment easily in any python script or web app in just the 3 simple steps.
-It perfectly works with electrum wallet so you can receive payment with this tool and spend your money with electrum wallet.
+You can receive cryptocurrency payment easily in any python script or web app in just 3 simple steps.
+It perfectly works with electrum wallet so you can receive payment with this tool and spend your coins with electrum wallet.

 Installation
 ==============